-and competition can be fierce.
-It is hard to stand out from all the other real estate listings.
-Flyers, yard signs, classified ads and other traditional methods of selling real estate are still used and are still effective, but its reach is limited.
+Real Estate agents understand that the competition to sell properties can be fierce.
+It is sometimes difficult to stand out from all other real estate listings.
+Flyers, yard signs, classified ads, and other traditional methods of selling real estate are still used and can be effective, but their reach is limited.
 Now, because most buyers today are checking out properties online, the marketing part has clearly evolved.
-For marketing to be successful, incorporating new technology like drones has been a need.
+For marketing to be successful, incorporating new technology like using drones has been a need.

 Advantages of Using Drones to Market Real Estate

-Real estate is said to be one of the largest industries that capitalizes on drone technology, especially because it is used in aerial photography.
-Here are some benefits real estate agents, brokers and sellers gain from using a camera drone in marketing properties:
+Real estate is said to be one of the largest industries that capitalize on drone technology, especially because it is used in aerial photography.
+Here are some benefits real estate agents, brokers, and sellers gain from using a camera drone in marketing properties: